krisnova/nginx-proxy-analysis/README.md

 strace -f -p $!
 ```

 See strace logs of the above memory test which can be reasoned about as a small denial of service attack.
 The upstream would never `accept()` a connection simulating a busy upstream server.
 During the flood nginx was surprisingly efficient in managing memory consumption.
-Even despite a large number of `recvfrom()` system calls, no evidence of `malloc()` or similar memory allocation system calls was present.
+A moderate amount of `brk(2) system calls were deteced indicating memory allocation, however the amount of memory allocation was seemingly not impacted by proxy requests with large (1Mb) and larger (10Mb+) payloads.

 Note: This test should not be used as a way to validate that nginx will never consume memory during a flood with a busy upstream server.
 There are many conditions at larger scales which presumably could create this affect.